- CBD Bioavailability is the absorption rate (percentage) of a particular CBD product that gets absorbed in the bloodstream.

 This category contains CBD products such as capsules, edibles, and oil.
 Oral CBD is one of the most popular ways to consume this substance, but unfortunately, the bioavailability of ingested CBD is relatively low, around 6% to 19%.

-It is because CBD takes time to absorb when consumed orally, and so most of the product is excreted before benefiting your body.
+CBD takes time to absorb when consumed orally, so most of the product is excreted before benefiting your body.

 So instead of entering your bloodstream directly, an oral CBD product travels through your digestive system, gets mobilized, and then released into your blood.

-However, compared to gummies and capsules, tinctures have a high absorption rate because they directly enter the bloodstream.
+However, tinctures have a higher absorption rate than gummies and capsules because they directly enter the bloodstream.

 You can inhale CBD in two ways, vaping and smoking.
 Moreover, unlike oral CBD, this form bypasses your digestive system and absorbs the membranes of the lungs before joining your bloodstream.

 Unlike smoking, vaping is a much safer and more elaborate form of inhaling CBD.
 And it also has a bioavailability of around 10% to 60%, which is exceptionally high.

 Many people dealing with better sleep and anxiety management often choose to vape to experience the potential benefits of CBD.

 Products such as drops and sprays come under this category.
 This form of CBD rejects the involvement of your digestive system or lungs in the absorption process but uses enzymes to metabolize any compound.